-As of , 2013 USA Compression Holdings holds an aggregate of 4,048,588 common units and 14,048,588 subordinated units.
-All of the subordinated units will convert into common units at the end of the subordination period and may convert earlier under certain circumstances.
+As of , 2012 USA Compression Holdings holds an aggregate of common units and subordinated units will convert into common units subordinated units.
+All of the at the end of the subordination period and may convert earlier under certain circumstances.
 We have agreed to provide USA Compression Holdings with certain registration rights for any common and subordinated units it owns.
 Please read "The Partnership Agreement-Registration Rights."
 The sale of these units in the public or private markets could have an adverse impact on the price of the common units or on any trading market that may develop.